 National Science Foundation-Research Experiences for Undergraduates (REUs)

 The National Science Foundation funds a large number of research opportunities for undergraduate students through its REU Sites program.
-An REU Site consists of a group of ten or so undergraduates who work in the research programs of the host institution.
-Each student is associated with a specific research project, where he/she works closely with the faculty and other researchers.
+An REU Site consists of a group of approximately 10 undergraduates who work in the research programs of the host institution.
+Each student is associated with a specific research project in which he or she works closely with faculty and other researchers.
 Students are granted stipends and, in many cases, assistance with housing and travel.

 USAID Donald M. Payne International Development Graduate Fellowship Program